Chapter 41: Human Reproductive System

 Birth control is procedures taken to limit the number of offspring produced.

-Abortion is the physical removal of a foetus from the uterus.
+Abortion is the chemical or physical removal of a embryo or foetus from the uterus.

 Contraception is the intentional prevention of pregnancy by stopping fertilisation or implantation from occurring.